Muslim funerals and burials (COVID-19)

 Performing the Ghusl

-- Guidance will be given by your mosque and Funeral Director on how and where this will take place if required.
+- Guidance will be given by your faith leader and Funeral Director on how and where this will take place if required.

 - PPE guidance from The Royal College of Pathologists